Institut Gustave Roussy

 He has published more than 100 peer reviewed papers, including papers in the New England Journal of Medicine, Lancet, Nature Medicine, Journal of Clinical Oncology and Lancet Oncology, either as main or co-author.

-Professor André is chairman of the biomarker group at UNICANCER (French cooperative group), chairman of the advisory council Breast International Group.
-He was member of several scientific committees for international meetings, including ECCO, ESMO, and IMPAKT.
+Professor André is chairman of the biomarker group at UNICANCER (French cooperative group).
+He was a member of several scientific committees for international meetings, including ECCO, ESMO, and IMPAKT.